 Enter your Measurement ID and you can decide to give it a Nickname.

-Having trouble connecting your GA4 Analytics with Universal Analytics?
+Have trouble connecting your GA4 Analytics with Universal Analytics?

 Connecting Your Google Analytics To Your Website